jonniek/unseen-playlistmaker/README.md

 Playlistmanager.lua avoiding a conflict when deleting playing file:
 `mp.command('script-message unseenplaylist mark true "Fake mark file to allow safe deletion from playlist")`

+To activate unseenplaylistmanager on mpv startup use this as launch parameter:
+`--script-opts=unseenplayliststart=true`

 #####Setup:
 1. Save lua in mpv/scripts folder.